vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 2. Once we have a functional test that fails, we start to think about how to write code that can get it to pass (or at least to get past its current failure).
-We now use one or more unit tests to define how we want our code to behave—the idea is that each line of production code we write should be tested by (at least) one of our unit tests.
+We now use one or more unit tests to define how we want our code to behave -- the idea is that each line of production code we write should be tested by (at least) one of our unit tests.
 3. Once we have a failing unit test, we write the smallest amount of application code we can, just enough to get the unit test to pass.
 We may iterate between steps 2 and 3 a few times, until we think the functional test